csXImage Version 3.3 - Online Manual

 If UseSelection is True, WriteBinary will write only the selected region of the image to the OLE Variant array.

-ReadBinary (Format As TxGraphicsFormat, OLEInput) - Reads an image as binary data from OLEInput, which is an OLE Variant array.
-The graphics format is defined by Format, which can take any of the values listed under WriteBinary above.
-If OLEInput contains multi-page TIFF data, the image to be read is defined by the ReadImageNumber property.
+ReadBinary2 (OLEInput As Variant) - Reads an image as binary data from OLEInput, which is an OLE Variant array.
+If OLEInput contains multi-page TIFF or PDF data, the image to be read is defined by the ReadImageNumber property.
+Data saved in PDF format cannot be read by ReadBinary2.

-ImageCountBinary (Format As TxGraphicsFormat, OLEInput) As Long - Read-only property.
+ImageCountBinary2 (OLEInput) As Long - Read-only property.
 Gives the number of images contained in the OLE Variant array OLEInput.
-Note that currently, multiple images can only be stored in variant arrays in TIFF format.
+Multiple images can only be read from variant arrays stored in TIFF or PDF format.
 For other formats this function will normally return the value 1.

-1.6.
+1.7.
 Screen Capture

 The whole screen, or a single window, can be captured using CaptureScreen or CaptureWindow.